jhongalante/jhongalante/README.md

 ### Hey devs 👋

 I've been working as fullstack software developer for ~3 years with some stacks.
-I have been working with NodeJS/Typescript, NestJS and EmberJS.
+I have been working with .Net, C#, NodeJS/Typescript, NestJS and EmberJS.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> About me